-- In all commercial and mixed use zones (DC, HLC, WC, DMU, MSMU) and the HR, Historic Residential Zone.
+- I. Commercial and Mixed-Use Zones (DC, HC, WC, DMU, MSMU) and Historic Residential Zone (HR).
 For projects or purposes that include demolition, new construction, or construction changes substantially affecting the exterior appearance of the building as viewed from a public right-of-way or circulation to the site, signs, and changes or intensification in use, occupancy, or tenancy of an existing building or portion of a building.
 Demolition requests shall follow the procedures in Appendix A of this Specific Plan. - 2.
-In all other zones.
-For all projects, except individual single-family residences not a part of a proposed subdivision or development project, that involves new construction or exterior alterations, additions, and signs.
+Other zones.
+For all projects, except individual single-family residences not a part of a proposed subdivision or development project that involve new construction or exterior alterations, additions, and signs.